The stock piano in Garageband doesn’t have the best sound, let’s be honest.

 You’ll notice that it’s parameters tread very softly, with a ratio of just 1:4:1 and a threshold of -20dB.

-Additionally, I’ll use ONE compressor, on one of the pianos, and then for the other piano, it’s simply turned off.
+Additionally, I’ll use ONE compressor like Fab Filter’s Pro-C 2 (also from Plugin Boutique), on one of the pianos, and then for the other piano, it’s simply turned off.
 From what I understand, this also imitates what’s called parallel compression, at least in the DAW format.

 That’s pretty much it for making the pianos sound a bit better in Garageband.

-There’s also a really cool trick that not a lot of people talk about on the internet for some reason, which is the Haas Trick.
-I wrote about it more here.
+There’s also a really cool trick that not a lot of people talk about on the internet for some reason, which is the Haas Trick which I’ve talked about before.

 Even though a lot can be done to make a piano sound a bit better, superior plug-ins are always going to sound quite a bit better.